F-1 and J-1 students follow different rules to work in the U.S. Please check the section below that applies to your situation.

 - If you need an SSN for an off-campus internship, you can request one as part of your CPT (F-1) or Academic Training (J-1) request with ISSS.
 You do not need to submit a separate request for an SSN endorsement letter.

-- Within 30 days of receiving the letter from ISSS, you need to submit an SSN application to the Social Security Administration (SSA) and schedule an SSN appointment.
-Visit the Bryan SSA Office section below for further details.
-Learn more about applying to the SSA here.
+- Complete Online Application and Schedule Appointment: Within 30 days of receiving the letter from ISSS, you need to submit the online SSN application using this website and make an appointment at a local Social Security Administration office.
+See the SSA (Social Security Administration) Officessection below for further details.